An optimal extension theorem for 1-forms and the Lipman-Zariski conjecture: Dropping certain exceptional divisors

 Now we are in the same situation as before cutting by $H_1$, so we may apply the same argument again and obtain the statement for $H_1 \cap H_2$.
 After finitely many steps, we arrive at $H$. \end{proof}

 The image $\pi(H)$ need not be normal, but we may normalize it and get a birational morphism $H \to \pi(H)^\nu$, which contracts all the $C_i$.
-So negative definiteness (\cite[Lemma 3.40]{KM98}) asserts that the intersection matrix $A := (C_i \cdot C_j)$ is invertible.
+Then negative definiteness (\cite[Lemma 3.40]{KM98}) asserts that the intersection matrix $A := (C_i \cdot C_j)$ is invertible.

-Remember that we need to show the injectivity of $\delta$.
-To this end, think of the $C_i$ as smooth projective curves in $\tilde X$, consider the restriction morphism
+Recall that we need to show the injectivity of $\delta$.
+To this end, think of the $C_i$ as smooth projective curves in $\wt X$, consider the restriction morphism